 We have combined two great counties in the west of Ireland to make one magnificent tour, the Burren in Co.
 Clare and Connemara in Co.
 Galway.

-The Burren Way self-guided / independent tour is part of the Wild Atlantic Way.
-The word Burren is taken from the Irish ‘boireann’ meaning rocky place.
+The Burren Way is along part of the Wild Atlantic Way.
+The word Burren is taken from the Irish word ‘boireann’ meaning “rocky place”.

-Stretching from Galway Bay to Killary Harbour and bounded on the east by Lough Corrib & Lough Mask, the principal range of mountains is the Twelve Bens and the smaller Maumturks.
-Grey quartzite peaks, shimmering over bogs and small loughs, fed by an average rainfall of 1700mm a year!
-It is a wild place, with some of the finest scenery Ireland has to offer.
+Stretching from Galway Bay to Killary Harbour and bounded on the east by Lough Corrib and Lough Mask, the principal range of mountains is the Twelve Bens and the smaller Maumturks.
+These great grey quartzite peaks shimmer over bogs and small loughs and are fed by an average rainfall of 1700mm a year!
+It is a wild and remote place with some of the finest scenery that Ireland has to offer.

 Tour Pricing & Dates